worachat-dev/Enhancing-Geospatial-Learning-BED/README.md

-## Enhancing Geospatial Learning with Folium
+# Enhancing Geospatial Learning with Folium

-# Folium Map Project

 This project demonstrates how to create an interactive map using the Folium library in Python.
 The map centers on Matthayom Wat Nongkhaem School in Bangkok, Thailand, and includes a marker with a popup.